hafele/website/navigating_politics.md

 >"A hallmark of wisdom is knowing when it's time to abandon some of your most treasured [beliefs] - and some of the most cherished parts of your identity." - <a href="https://www.amazon.com/Think-Again-Power-Knowing-What/dp/1984878107/ref=sr_1_1?dchild=1&keywords=think+again&qid=1622512494&s=books&sr=1-1">Adam Grant</a>

 ## 3. Refine Your Political Views
-If our core principles are lighthouses, then our political views are the routes that navigators decide to take.
+If our core principles are lighthouses, our political views are the routes that navigators decide to take.
 While lighthouses help guide the navigators, additional factors must be taken into consideration before deciding on the appropriate routes.
 Perhaps the navigator finally realized that he going in the wrong direction, or maybe he discovered that an even better destination exists.
 Or perhaps the navigator is too far from the shore and cannot see any lighthouses for guidance.
 Sometimes he may need to rely upon the stars to get a better sense of direction.

-Once we establish and refine our core principles, hopefully we'll then have an easier time forming and refining our views on more specific, real-life political issues.
-But formulating well-thought out political views can often be a difficult exercise.
+Once we establish and refine our core principles, hopefully we'll have an easier time forming and refining our views on more specific, real-life political issues.
+But formulating well-thought out political views is often a difficult exercise.
 This evidenced by the fact that there are so many public policy disagreements today, even among policy experts.
 Nevertheless, doing so is a critical part of being a citizen, especially for those of us lucky enough to live in democracies.
 Here are some recommendations that can help us better refine our political viewpoints.

 ### 3.1 Distinguish Personal Vs. Policy Views
 While our personal views can help inform our political views, we should remember that politics is concerned with governance systems that work for society at large, not just for us and those close to us.
 Therefore, we should consider formulating viewpoints applicable to the public more broadly instead of ourselves alone.
 Compare and contrast the following personal and public policy views: